 Once the range-finder interface has been activated (and so long as the 'Laser' entry in the menu is highlighted), one further STATUS soft key appears.
 Once the range-finder interface has been activated, Asset Surveyor will accept communications from it.
 You can configure Asset Surveyor to automatically activate the laser range-finder interface when you start data capture by setting the 'Auto-connect' field to 'Yes', as described above.

-If you attempt to activate the laser range-finder interface and the MC-V's 'COM2:' serial port is already in use by another sensor, Asset Surveyor displays the following message
+If you attempt to activate the laser range-finder interface and the EXT serial port is already in use by another sensor, Asset Surveyor displays the following message and refuses to activate the range-finder interface.